-- The awardee does not have to use \$2000 per year.
-The funded amount of $4000 may be spent at any point within the two years.
+- The awardee does not have to use the funding equally per year.
+The entire funded amount may be spent at any point within the two years.

 - The voucher is signed by the awardee only (unless using the grant to host a visitor); it does not require a mentor signature.

 - Two types of travel may be funded: travel by the awardee, or travel by another mathematical scientist to the home institution of the awardee for the purpose of scientific collaboration with the awardee.
 The Trip Approval form will list the traveler.
-After travel, the traveler submits a voucher and is paid directly from the AMS.
+After travel, the traveler submits the completed voucher and the traveler is paid directly from the AMS.

 - For any approved trip, the following documented expenses may be submitted:

 - Transportation tickets